 In addition, the Agreement provided that, if during the period from July 1, 2013 to June 30, 2014, MRDM had not produced a minimum of 80,000 ounces of refined gold (of which 10,000 ounces would be deliverable to Macquarie Bank), then Macquarie Bank, would have the right to require MRDM and the Corporation, jointly and severally, to refund to Macquarie Bank an amount (the "Production Shortfall Payment") equal to that percentage of the Upfront Payments which is equal to the percentage of underproduction of refined gold over such 12-month period compared with that which was projected for such 12-month period as set out in the life of mine plan agreed at the time of closing of these transactions.
-MRDM and the Corporation have received notice from Macquarie Bank for payment of the Production Shortfall Payment.
+MRDM and the Corporation received notice from Macquarie Bank for payment of the Production Shortfall Payment.
 During said 12-month period, MRDM produced a total of 8,168 ounces of refined gold, compared to the 100,000 ounces of refined gold that was projected to be produced under the life of mine plan that was agreed to at the time of closing of the gold stream transactions.
-Given the forgoing, the underproduction of refined gold during the 12-month period ending June 30, 2014 is equal to 91.8% and, therefore, a Production Shortfall Payment of US\$27,549,600 is owed to Macquarie Bank under the gold stream transactions.
+Given the forgoing, the underproduction of refined gold during the 12-month period ending June 30, 2014 is equal to 91.8% and, therefore, a Production Shortfall Payment of US\$27,549,600 was owed to Macquarie Bank under the gold stream transactions.

-Notwithstanding the foregoing, if any Production Shortfall Payment becomes due to Macquarie Bank under the Agreement, and at such time both the Corporation and MRDM are in violation or default of any debt covenant under the credit, debt or loan facility for the Project debt, or the payment of such amounts by the Corporation and/or MRDM would each constitute a default under such credit, debt or loan facility, then MRDM and the Corporation shall have the right to defer payment of such Production Shortfall Payment to Macquarie Bank until the later of the date upon which such violation or default of such credit, debt or loan facility has been remedied and the date on which the amount owing to Macquarie Bank may be paid by the Corporation have elected to defer payment of the Production Shortfall Payment accordingly.
-Until paid in full to Macquarie Bank, the Production Shortfall Payment shall bear interest at the Default Rate (as defined in the Agreement).
-In respect of MRDM, Macquarie Bank has agreed to forebear its rights to charge or accrue interest on the refund amount or exercise any such rights with respect to interest until February 15, 2016 (see also "Subsequent Event Discussion").
+Notwithstanding the foregoing, if any Production Shortfall Payment becomes due to under the Agreement, and at such time both the Corporation and MRDM are in violation or default of any debt covenant under the credit, debt or loan facility for the Project debt, or the payment of such amounts by the Corporation and/or MRDM would each constitute a default under such credit, debt or loan facility, then MRDM and the Corporation shall have the right to defer payment of such Production Shortfall Payment until the later of the date upon which such violation or default of such credit, debt or loan facility has been remedied and the date on which the amount owing may be paid by the Corporation and/or MRDM without constituting a default under such credit, debt or loan facility.
+MRDM and the Corporation have elected to defer payment of the Production Shortfall Payment accordingly.
+Until paid in full, the Production Shortfall Payment shall bear interest at the Default Rate (as defined in the Agreement).
+In respect of MRDM, Macquarie Bank agreed to forebear its rights to charge or accrue interest on the refund amount or exercise any such rights with respect to interest until April 1, 2016.
+On March 31, 2016, Macquarie Bank assigned all of it rights, title and interest in the Agreement to Brio. (see also "Disposition of MRDM").